sierrag1998/Project4-Mental-Health-Machine-Learning-/README.md

 **Modeling / Results:**

-I tested, trained, scaled, and modeled the transformed dataset with 3 different algorithms.
+I tested, trained, scaled the transformed dataset, then modeled with 3 different algorithms.

 The results shown below show while similar accuracies, the random forest trees algorithm with the adaptive booster provided the highest accuracy.